danielharrell/does_music_move/does_music_move.md

 "movement."
 For we talk as if we hear just that in the music---movement---and as if any piece of music indeed moves itself in moving us.
 And how could it be otherwise?
 After all, if music happens in time, and time is a measure of motion, then music, it would seem, is a motion in turn; and for lovers of music, among the most meaningful such motions in their lives.

 But then again, time may not be the only measure of motion, at least if by "motion", we mean *locomotion*, involving not just change in time, but change in place.
-Of motion in this sense, one measure is time, but another would seem to be space. ---The space, for example, that measures the rise and fall of a bird in flight.
-Or again, the rise and fall of a melody.
-Or more generally, the motion we hear in music, at least of any music that involves not just beats but tones, not just rhythm but melody and harmony.
-For the motion we hear in music that includes all three elements would seem---necessarily--- a kind of locomotion, happening over time in a kind of space, where we indeed hear a rising and falling, departing and returning, from place to place, very like the motion we might see of a bird in flight.
-(Start from here.
-Maybe delete rest of this paragraph)
+Of motion in this sense, one measure is time, but another is space. ---The space, for example, in which a bird can rise and fall in flight.
+Or the space, by analogy, in which a melody can rise and fall, and more generally in which music can indeed move, from place to place, over time in a kind of space, rising and falling, departing and returning, very like the movement of a bird in flight.

+Yet for all its resemblance to this flight, the motion we hear in music is different, and different in lacking certain features of locomotion otherwise.
+In the rise and fall of a melody, for example, what I hear is a motion from one note of the melody to the next.
+But the melody, then, is no already-formed object, like the flying bird, that similarly rises and falls.
+Nor is there any unmoving such object to be heard near the melody, like the mountain, ground, or clouds to be seen near the bird, relative to which the melody could be said to move.
+We might try to identify such an object in each note of the melody, perhaps by analogy to each spot in the sky; but then it seems we are left with nothing to identify as rising or falling in the melody itself.
+And what exactly is *moving* in the melody, through each unmoving note in turn, becomes even harder to say.
+In this case we also confront the difference between the bird's being carried from spot to spot in the sky, continuously, and the melody's being carried from note to note discretely, without having to travel audibly through every note between.
+But then it becomes hard even to say how there is indeed a *moving* through each note in turn, much less what it *is* that might be moving.
+And it is easier, in fact, to suppose that the reason we can hear a melody rise and fall, or music more generally move from place to place, without having to be an already-formed object moving relative to any unmoving such objects and through every place is because the space of this motion is illusory, and the motion in turn unreal.

+(Put Zuckerkandl quote here.
+All but tones, thus, no space in which motion can occur.)

+itself.
+(Use this at end, nothing like bird, or other things, or transition, thus nothing like space.)

 Yet to say we *hear* this motion in the case of music is one reason to doubt that it is happening in any *actual* space; and thus one reason to